ome/omero-documentation/server/upgrade.rst

 to disable this functionality you should do so now as outlined on the :wiki:`UpgradeCheck` page.

+    **Note:** Before starting the upgrade, please ensure that you have obtained all the prerequisites for installation, documented for Unix and Windows.
+In particular, ensure that you are running a suitable version of PostgreSQL to enable successful upgrading of the database.

 If you encounter errors during a OMERO upgrade, database upgrade, etc. you should retain as much log information as possible and notify the OMERO.server team via the mailing lists available on the